codingworks/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-17](figure/unnamed-chunk-17-1.png)

 From the plot, we can see more steps in weekdays between an interval around 500 and an interval around 955.
-On the other hand, weekends see more activities after an interval around 955 and before an interval around 1750.
+On the other hand, weekends see more activities in general after an interval around 955 and before an interval around 1750.